pnguyen72/1712quiz/README.md

 All questions and answers are taken from Learning Hub practice quizzes (732 in total), but the front-end is completely redesigned, with better UI/UX and more advanced features:

 - Support both dark and light mode
-- Much faster to submit a quiz and get graded (1-2 sec on Learning Hub, versus instanteneous)
+- Much faster to submit a quiz and get graded (1-2 sec on Learning Hub, versus instantaneous)
 - Much faster to start a new quiz (several clicks on Learning Hub, versus 1)
 - Can combine multiple modules into one quiz (crucial when studying for exams!)
 - Can choose how many questions per quiz, including the entire question bank at once